paasmaker/paasmaker/INSTALL.md

 ## PHP

+Optional for now.
 The target version is 5.3, which ships with Ubuntu 12.04.

     sudo apt-get install php5-cli

 ## Chef

+Optional for now.
 To install Chef, use the Opscode repository:

 http://wiki.opscode.com/display/chef/Installing+Chef+Client+on+Ubuntu+or+Debian